The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 ### Surging Tempest

 Using Storm’s Eye or Mythril Tempest in a combo grants us 30 seconds of the Surging Tempest, buffing all of our damage by 10%.
 This buff can be stacked up to 60s, giving us some breathing room for various optimization reasons.

-While Warriors often aim to refresh the buff between 7 and 15 seconds, there are moments when it’s desirable to refresh right after the buff hits 30 seconds.
+While Warriors often aim to refresh the buff between seven and 15 seconds, there are moments when it’s desirable to refresh right after the buff hits 30 seconds.
 These moments include Fight Downtime, and manipulating our gauge in a very minor way.
 For example, using Storm’s Eye combo twice in a row grants us 40 gauge, but also risks overcapping the buff itself.

 In the situation that we would have 50 gauge, or use Infuriate, the total sum of gauge would be at 90.

 This lets us push Fell Cleave / Inner Chaos further:

 		Heavy Swing (90g)